 Children in religious institutions remain a huge problem.
 As Ombudsman notes in the monitoring report: Out of seven religious child institutions participating in the monitoring, the majority has no license and operate lawfully.
 State authorities neither participate in the placement of these children in religious orphanages nor – are aware of the exact number of children enrolled.
 As the Ombudsman alarmingly states: “Social Service Agency is virtually not involved in children's enrollment at and discharge, doesn’t control educational conditions and environment… This leaves the underage beneficiaries of these institutions absolutely unprotected.”
 As the international organizations report: “The government's lack of information concerning the number or location of children in church-run institutions creates a danger that children could be abused or trafficked without the government’s knowledge.”
 Children in religious institutions are not allowed to express freely and are treated with the following forms of violence: ear pulling, hair pulling, forced bowing.
 Children are isolated from the broader community and can not ask for help from anyone.

+The Ministry of IDPs from the Occupied Territories, Labor, Health and Social Affairs of Georgia developed an assessment tool in cooperation with the Ministry of Education, Science, Sport and Culture and UNICEF.
+Based on the developed instrument, a quick assessment of the facilities was carried out, which identified the reasons and needs for juvenile boarding facilities in the orphanages of the Georgian Orthodox Church and the Muslim faith.
+Representatives of the Patriarchate of Georgia and the institutions subordinated to the Muslim Confession were informed about the regulations for unlicensed institutions.

+A Coordinating Council for Child Welfare was set up in 2019.
+The Council is inter-agency, comprised of governmental, local and international non-governmental organizations, the Patriarchate of Georgia and the Muslim Division.
+The Council is chaired by the Minister of IDPs from the Occupied Territories, Labour, Health and Social Affairs of Georgia.

+There are 4 committees within the Council: Social Work and Alternative Services Development Committee, Prevention and Family Support Strengthening Committee, Deinstitutionalization Strategy and Action Plan Development and Implementation Committee, Child Care Monitoring System Development Committee.

+The mentioned interagency committees are working on developing and strengthening of deinstitutionalization and social work (including municipalities) directions as well as improving preventive measures and alternative services.

 Taking into account all the grave forms of violence against children in alternative care programs against vulnerable children, including sexual abuse, we can not discuss any progress in this area.
 The government is funding services that do not protect children; that is unacceptable!
 Furthermore, the government maintains the active risk of unlawful placement of children in unregulated religious orphanages under the threat of trafficking, which is by far not acceptable in terms of any legal or human rights standards worldwide.

+As it is mentioned above, In the case of any form of violence in public care services, including foster care and small group home, social workers act in accordance with the Resolution No. 437 of the Government of Georgia on “Procedures for Referral of Children” (12.09.2016) and Order of the LEPL Director of Social Service Agency 11.10.2016 №04-519 / o - "Guidelines for Action of the Child Protection Referral (Referral) Procedures".

 Continue juvenile justice reform;